sachinholla/SONiC/doc/mgmt/Developer Guide.md

 Translation apps should use Go "github.com/golang/glog" library for logging.

 Guidelines:

-- Use `glog.Infof()` for logging info messges.
+* Use `glog.Infof()` for logging info messages.
 Info is enabled by default.
+  Info logs SHOULD be avoided as much as possible in the app code.
+  On-time initializations can be logged as info messages.
+  Function entry/exit, input/output values etc, decisions driven by user inputs etc MUST be logged as debugs.
+* Use `glog.Warningf()` for logging warning messages.
+  **Errors due to invalid user inputs MUST be logged as warnings**.
+  An error response should be returned to the client with sufficient data in such cases.
-- Use `glog.Errorf()` for logging error messages.
+* Use `glog.Errorf()` for logging error messages.
+  **Error logs are also written to syslog.**
+  Use it only for system level error condition - like DB error, I/O error etc.
-- Use `glog.V(1).Infof()` for debug messages.
+* Use `glog.V(1).Infof()` for debug messages.
-Typically, payloads or DB data should be logged this way.
   This style of logging is called verbose logging and they are not enabled by default.
   Program should be started with a command line argument "-v" to enable verbosity levels.
+  Typically apps can use this to log the actions being taken while processing the request.
-- Use `glog.V(2).Infof()` for more verbose developer traces.
+* Use `glog.V(2).Infof()` and `glog.V(3).Infof()` for more verbose developer traces.
+  Typically, function entry/exit, payloads or DB data should be logged this way.
+* Avoid using higher verbosity levels in the app code.
+  Framework uses them to dump more verbose data and usually results in lot of logs.
+  It may not be easy to comprehend them.
-- Avoid using higer verbosity levels, fatal logs, `fmt.Printf()` and other logging libraries.
+* Never use `glog.Exit()`, `glog.Fatal()`, `fmt.Printf()` and other logging libraries.

 Examples: